finbourne/lusid-findataex/src/Lusid.FinDataEx.Tests/Integration/README.md

 They have also all been tagged with the 'Category("Unsafe")' annotation, which means that they will not run unless specifically requested.
 Note that the Test Runner in VS <4.0 will still run them due to an issue in test discovery (see https://github.com/nunit/nunit3-vs-adapter/issues/658)

+## Why are the tests ignored?

+The Integration tests are currently deactivated.
+This is because we are not currently able to run these tests, as we do not have a Bloomberg Certificate.

+Future work should focus on expanding and completing integration test coverage.
+Once that is complete, the Integration test  'Ignore' annotations should be removed permanently.